Internet.org: Satellite development

-On March 27, 2014, Facebook announced a connectivity lab as part of the Internet.org initiative, with the goal of bringing the Internet to everybody via drones, acquired from the company Ascenta.
-It is also communicated by the Connectivity Lab, that, besides using drones, low-Earth orbit and geosynchronous satellites would also be part of the project, for establishing internet connectivity in other areas.
-All three systems would rely on free space optics, where the signal is sent in a compact bundle of infrared light.
+On March 27, 2014, Facebook announced a connectivity lab as part of the Internet.org initiative, with the goal of bringing the Internet to everybody via drones acquired from the company Ascenta.
+Connectivity Lab also stated that low-Earth orbit and geosynchronous satellites would be part of the project for establishing internet connectivity in other areas.
+All three systems would rely on free-space optics, where the signal is sent in a compact bundle of infrared light.

-At Mobile World Congress March 2015, Mark Zuckerberg says that the Internet.org initiative was "willing to work" with Project Loon (Google's project to use high-altitude balloons to provide people cheaper Internet access) but emphasizes that in his view, the real work is in partnering with existing telecommunications companies to improve access and reduce costs for people already within range of a network, which he estimates at over 80% of the population.
+At Mobile World Congress March 2015, Mark Zuckerberg says that the Internet.org initiative was "willing to work" with Project Loon, Google's project to use high-altitude balloons to provide people cheaper Internet access.
+However, he emphasized that in his view, the real work is in partnering with existing telecommunications companies to improve access and reduce costs for people already within range of a network, which he estimates at over 80% of the population.

-In October 2015, Facebook and Eutelsat leased the entire Ka-band capacity (36 spot beams with a total throughput of 18 Gbit/s) on the planned AMOS-6 satellite to provide access to parts of Africa AMOS-6 was intended to be launched on flight 29 of a SpaceX Falcon 9 to geosynchronous transfer orbit on 3 September 2016.
+In October 2015, Facebook and Eutelsat leased the entire Ka-band capacity (36 spot beams with a total throughput of 18 Gbit/s) on the planned AMOS-6 satellite to provide access to parts of Africa.
+AMOS-6 was intended to be launched on flight 29 of a SpaceX Falcon 9 to geosynchronous transfer orbit on 3 September 2016.
 However, on 1 September 2016, during the run-up to a static fire test, there was an anomaly on the launch pad resulting in a fire and the loss of the vehicle and its payload, AMOS-6.
 There were no injuries.

 In January 2016, Google had exited Facebook's Free Basics platform in Zambia.
 They were included in the initial trial of this project, which was first launched in Zambia.

+In 2021, Robi launched internet.org in Bangladesh, which is the third-largest network operator on this country (26.3 million), behind Bangalink (32 million) and Grameenphone (52.3 million).